Dubstepzedd/Android-Project/README.md

 If some classes are not found, try clearing the cache as such:
 Click **File**,  then **Invalidate Caches**.
 This will probably solve the issue you are facing.

-NOTE: The Heroku server has to be online, otherwise you will be prompted an error!
-You can change the heroku server url, if ours is not online - in the class ServerConnection.
+NOTE: You will need to change the url in the class ServerConnection to your local server instance as we don't have a server up and running.

-## Our Ambitions
+## Features

 We have the following features in our app, among other bonus features.
 **Main Features:**